Multi-color XFEL pulses with variable color separation and time delay for multi-frame diffraction imaging: Start-to-end XFEL simulation

-As the beam energy spread increases along the undulator modules in Fig.~\ref{fig:figure_op_com}(b), progressively violating the initial condition $\sigma_\delta\ll\rho$.
-This degradation results in declining pulse energies for the different X-ray wavelengths: 30.4 (purple), 25.6 (blue), 1.9 (green), and 2.9 $\mu J$ (red).
-Comparative analysis with and without OK (Fig.~\ref{fig:figure_op_com}) demonstrates the benefits of implementing the multi-stage OK-SASE enhancement mode in the first, second, and third pulses.
+As the beam energy spread increases along the undulator modules in Fig.~\ref{fig:figure_op_com}(b), the condition $\sigma_\delta\ll\rho$ is progressively violated, leading to declining pulse energies for the different X-ray wavelengths: 30.4 $\mu J$ (1.8 nm), 25.6 $\mu J$ (2.1 nm), 1.9 $\mu J$ (2.4 nm), and 2.9 $\mu J$ (2.7 nm).
+This behavior is consistent with the idealized sensitivity analysis shown in Fig.~\ref{fig:re-beam-espread}.
+In contrast, when OK chicanes are removed, the corresponding pulse energies drop to 0.2, 4.9, 1.7, and 5.5 $\mu J$.
+The multi-stage OK enhancement is most effective for the first three pulses.
 For the fourth pulse, the case with OK does not yield significant FEL improvement due to its larger initial energy spread, compared to the scenario without OK (dot-dashed line), which exhibits a more gradual energy spread growth and thus a relatively smaller initial energy spread.
 However, when the first three pulses are enhanced by OK while the fourth pulse reverts to normal SASE (gray dashed line), the output performance deteriorates significantly.
-This indicates that the OK mechanism still plays a crucial role in accelerating the FEL gain process across different wavelengths.
-As a result, high-power four-color XFEL pulses can be generated within shorter undulator modules.
+This indicates that the OK mechanism still plays a crucial role in accelerating the FEL gain process across different wavelengths, thereby enabling four-color XFEL pulse generation within shorter undulator modules.
+The corresponding output parameters, including peak power, pulse length, and pulse energy, are summarized in Table~\ref{table-ok/sase}.

 For each wavelength of the X-ray pulse, the $R_{56}$ parameters were sequentially scanned to determine their optimal values by using the differential evolution algorithm.
 Figure~\ref{fig:figure_op_all} shows the optimal $R_{56}$ configuration of dispersive chicanes in the whole beamline.
 The optimal $R_{56}$ decreases progressively for each wavelength.
 This indicates that the strength of the dispersion weakens, while the energy modulation amplitude becomes increasingly larger than the intrinsic energy spread.
 This trend is dominated by the Bessel function, as described in Fig.~\ref{fig:figure_dif_ener}.
 Minimal variation is observed in the values of $R_{56}$ for the last two radiation wavelengths.
 This suggests a diminishing influence of microbunching effects on the electron beam as the energy spread increases.
 These results demonstrate that the differential evolution algorithm successfully maximized the FEL gain, identifying the optimal values $R_{56}$ for each configuration.